The Ratio1 Smart Contracts Ecosystem

 A parallel part of the ecosystem is the MNDContract for Master Node Deeds.
 Although it functions similarly in terms of claim logic and node linking, MND licenses differ in two ways: they are soul-bound and come with a special share of the total token supply.
 The soul-bound property means they cannot be moved or traded freely; the contract owner must specifically authorize any transfer, a design choice intended to keep these licenses in the hands of long-term supporters and founders that have an important role: maintain a strong and reliable network or oracle nodes that supervise the whole processing landscape.
 There is also a “genesis” license with its own core organization allocation of R1, used to fund the system’s core needs and ensure ongoing progress most notably the research and development grant funds and the social responsibility one.

 Where ND licenses can be purchased by anyone willing to pay in R1, MND licenses are selectively assigned by the contract owner.
 The assigned amounts of R1 for each MND token are larger than an ordinary node license, providing a higher stake in the network’s operation.
-MND licenses also have a short waiting period before they can start claiming rewards, a feature that encourages stable, committed participation rather than speculative flipping.
+MND licenses also have a waiting period of 223 days before they can start claiming rewards, a feature that encourages stable, committed participation rather than speculative flipping.
 Both ND and MND node operators ultimately serve the same broad purpose: supplying reliable compute power so that training jobs, IoT processing, LLM-serving, and simple microservices can run without interruption and with verifiable performance.

 Our focus on security